Saturday, December 24, 2016

 Friday, September 16, 2016

-Senatum Porterlusque Romanus: lucky7 Restores Rome, Chapter 3: Hostia
+Senatum Populusque Romanus: lucky7 Restores Rome, Chapter 3: Hostia

 In talking about Saint Leon's conquest of the Holy City, it is easy to get swept up in the glory of the first true sign of Rome's resurgence.
 I myself have written this chapter multiple times in an attempt to provide a fair and balanced account of what happened.
 The easiest way is to explain the history of the Levant and nearby Egypt a scant few decades before.